A Failproof Guide To Concealer Application

 (To avoid the spread of bacteria, never dab a concealer stick or applicator directly onto a spot – deposit some of the pigment onto a brush or clean hands and wash immediately afterwards.)

-If your blemish is a bright red shade, use a green-toned colour corrector on it first to cancel out the redness.
+Where does concealer go on your face?
+The answer is simple – just stick to any areas that you feel need some extra coverage.
+If you have a blemish that is a bright red shade, the best way to apply concealer is to use a green-toned colour corrector on it first to cancel out the redness.
 Next, reach for concealer.

 “Use a concealer that’s the same colour as the rest of your face,” says McHale.
 “It needs to be a close match to the rest of your skin.
 Apply it to the centre of the spot and blend outwards.”